vaidehi-karve/movie-recommender/README.md

 In this project, I will be using a dataset of 5,000 movies from TMBD, linked <a href = "https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata"> here </a> .
+The first csv contains the following information:
+- budget, the budget of the movie
+- genres, a list of genres corresponding to the movie
+- homepage
+- id
+- keywords
+- original_language
+- original_title
+- overview
+- popularity
+- production_companies
+- production_countries
+- release_date
+- revenue
+- runtime, the runtime of the move in minutes
+- spoken_languages
+- status
+- tagline
+- title
+- vote_average
+- vote_count
+- cast
+- crew

+The second csv file contains:
+- movie_id
+- title
+- cast
+- crew